Promoting Comprehensive Dentistry

 One point I consistently emphasize in my seminars is that dentists have to do more with what they already have.
-Nearly all dental clinicians perform a comprehensive exam on new patients, but many don’t provide this essential service to their long-term patients.
+Nearly all doctors perform a comprehensive exam on new patients, but many don’t provide this essential service to their long-term patients.
 If you’re not making an annual comprehensive dentistry exam part of every patient’s treatment regimen, you’re missing a big opportunity to deliver excellent care and generate additional production.

 We teach our consulting clients to perform an annual comprehensive exam on all patients, looking at five key areas: